LiveFastEatTrashRaccoon/.github/profile/README.md

 It dates back to 2023 with a Lemmy client and was extended with a Friendica (Mastodon-compatible) client in 2024.

+Want to know more?
+Have a look at the [project homepage](https://livefasteattrashraccoon.github.io)!

 ## What's in a name?

 Raccoons are adorable, aren't they?
 Such cute and intelligent animals deserve more recognition!